 A caterpillar has three pairs of true legs at the front of the body and the other legs which are called prolegs towards the rear.

-On the right is the typical chrysalis.
+Above is the typical chrysalis.
 This is of a cabbage white butterfly.

 Before the caterpillar moults into the chrysalis stage it will stop feeding and search for a suitable place, this may be on the food plant or underground or on a wall.
 This is why you may find a large caterpillar wandering around far from its food plant.

-When the adult emerges from the chrysalis and is drying off a drop of red/vermillion fluid id often secreted from the anus.
+When the adult emerges from the chrysalis and is drying off a drop of red/vermillion fluid is often secreted from the anus.
 This is called the meconium, and is the stored excretory products of the chrysalis with much of the water removed.
 Drops of meconium produced in great numbers from butterflies in trees have given rise to legends of "showers of blood".